Automattic/woocommerce-payments/readme.txt

 == Changelog ==

 = 5.1.2 - 2022-12-03 =
-* Fix - Import fingerprint package directly instead of lazy loading it
+* Fix - Import critical package instead of lazy loading.

 = 5.1.1 - 2022-12-02 =
 * Fix - Minor patch fix to cron functionality that does not appear to have front-end ramifications for customers.